pranav04katiyar/Java_Backend/src/A_OOPS/0_LLD.md

 > Objects are created in heap memory at runtime, using new keyword and constructors.
   Classes are created in metaspace out of heap memory at compile time, using class keyword and class definition.

-Advantages of OOPs over Procedural Programming:
+Advantages of OOPS over Procedural Programming:

 > Re-usability: Through classes and objects, and inheritance of common attributes and functions.